jamilnyc/terraform-demo/README.md

 * Step 3: Use a remote backend (S3) for storing state
 * Step 4: Create a database
 * Step 5: Create modules

+## TODO

+* [ ] Move modules to separate repositories and reference them via GitHub instead of via the local files system